 Buying a range cooker makes sense.
 After all, hands up – who doesn’t want a range cooker in their kitchen?
-If your hand just shot up, maybe one of our other appliance guides is better suited, but I’m betting I’ve peaked your interest.
-I have, haven’t I?
+If your hand just shot up, maybe one of our other appliance guides is better suited, but I’m betting I’ve piqued your interest.
 It’s the piece of kit that is often associated with the old adage that the kitchen is the heart of the home.
 Whenever I think about that, my vision is always a cosy space complete with a range cooker – and lots of warming food being lovingly prepared for the masses.

 Buying a range cooker means you open the door to a lot of choice.
-They used to be a seriously hefty appliance made from cast iron and found in country homes as not only the cooker, but the main heating source too, the latest offerings cater to many needs, spaces, interior tastes, cooking styles and energy-saving requirements.
-You can also still get those hefty ones too, by the way, if you’re after a truly authentic look straight out of River Cottage or Little House on the Prairie (loved that show).
+They used to be a seriously hefty appliance made from cast iron and found in country homes.
+They were not only the cooker, but the main heating source too.
+However, the latest offerings cater to many needs, spaces, interior tastes, cooking styles and energy-saving requirements.
+But can also still get those hefty ones, if you’re after a truly authentic look straight out of River Cottage.

-My dream kitchen would most likely include a range cooker, but I’m probably more interested in the modern versions that include larger cavities, a combination of gas and induction hob space and in a lovely pastel shade – I usually can’t get past the mint or pistachio designs.
+My dream kitchen would most likely include a range cooker, but I’m probably more interested in the modern versions.
+These include larger cavities, a combination of gas and induction hob space and in a lovely pastel shade.
+I usually can’t get past the mint or pistachio designs.

 But, it’s (sadly) not all about aesthetics, so let’s see what else you should consider before parting with your cash.
 I asked journalist Sally Smith to round up her list of things to look out for when buying a range cooker.

-You’ll now find an impressive array of designs that are either all electric, gas, or dual fuel, meaning they combine two sources – usually gas and electricity.
+You’ll now find an impressive array of designs that are either all electric, gas, or dual fuel.
+This means they combine two sources – usually gas and electricity.
 Some of the latest designs include a steam oven, too.

-The most popular feature of a range is its impressive cooking capacity, with up to three ovens plus a separate grill cavity – so you can easily slow cook a casserole, roast potatoes, bake a meringue, and grill sausages at the same time – yes please.
-Many come with a good selection of hob options, too, with up to six or eight burners, a pro-style wok facility, induction, hotplates and ceramic panels for griddles or pans.
+The most popular feature of a range is its impressive cooking capacity, with up to three ovens plus a separate grill cavity.
+So you can easily slow cook a casserole, roast potatoes, bake a meringue, and grill sausages at the same time.
+Many come with a good selection of hob options, too, with up to six or eight burners and a pro-style wok facility.
+They can also offer induction, hotplates and ceramic panels for griddles or pans.
 So you won’t be short of options when buying a range cooker.

-The latest modern models mimic the radiant heat cooking system synonymous with solid fuel ranges, producing a consistent temperature in the individual oven cavities – so your dishes and cakes cook evenly, even on the bottom shelf.
+The latest modern models mimic the radiant heat cooking system synonymous with solid fuel ranges, producing a consistent temperature in the individual oven cavities.
+So your dishes and cakes will cook evenly, even on the bottom shelf.

 Ranges are almost double the width of a conventional cooker, so between 90 and 110cm, but some brands build more compact versions to fit a 60cm opening – so the space available will be a key factor.
 Remember to leave a gap of at least 3cm between the back of your range and the wall so the appliance isn’t pushed against it, as this may damage the electric cable or block the induction vent.